nomisoft/PHP-Alexa-Helper/README.md

 $response->setCard($card);
 ```

-The AlexaResponse class is JSON serializable so to return your response to Amazon just ```php echo json_encode($response);```.
+The AlexaResponse class is JSON serializable so to return your response to Amazon just `echo json_encode($response);` or call `$response->render()`.
 If you're using Symfony you might return the json with JsonResponse from your controller like:
 ```php
 $jsonResponse = new \Symfony\Component\HttpFoundation\JsonResponse($response);
 return $jsonResponse;